On Media Formats

 • supports animation, transparency, and both lossy and lossless compression

-• better than GIF, PNG, and JPEG in most cases—ideal for the modern web though ensure fallback for older Safari versions (< 14)
+• better than GIF, PNG, and JPEG in most cases—ideal for the modern web; ensure fallback for older Safari versions (< 14)

 AVIF